“You know, I’m getting real tired of you ignoring me, Icy Hot.”

 Todoroki didn’t know how much time had passed when Bakugou finally spoke.

-“I don’t know what Iida sees in you.”
+“I don’t get what Iida sees in you.”
 Bakugou said quietly.

 Todoroki paused in reaching for the next cardboard box.
 He closed his eyes and breathed.
 Then, he confessed what he had already been thinking for a long time, “Neither do I.”